Property Tax Refund Programs

 If you qualify your taxes cannot exceed 3% of your net income.
 The State of Minnesota will pay any remaining tax as a low interest loan.
 This is not a tax forgiveness program - the unpaid tax along with accumulated interest will become a lien on the property.
 This lien must be satisfied upon sale of the property.

 Participants who apply for property tax refunds or rebates will not receive the refunds or rebates as cash payments.
 Instead, the refunds or rebates will be applied to the deferred property tax total.
 Form CR-SCD and instructions are available from the State of Minnesota.
 For more information on the Senior Citizen Property Tax Deferral program, please read this fact sheet.

 Important facts to know about the program:

 - This is not a tax forgiveness program - it is a low interest loan from the state

 - A lien will attach to the property

 - The tax and loan information becomes public data

-- The amount of property tax you pay is based on your income the year before you enter the program
+- The amount of tax you pay is determined the year you enter the program

 - Your annual income for the year preceding the year you enter the program serves as the basis for how much you will pay